iseldacyn/dotfiles/pc/README.md

 UPDATE: Nvidia drivers have been updated for wayland, so I now run Hyprland as my main WM.

-Update 2: I no longer have xmonad installed because of its size, and difficults emulating hyprland style multi-monitor setup.
+Update 2: I no longer have xmonad installed because of its size, and difficulties emulating hyprland style multi-monitor setup.

 ### scripts